 Photoshoot Locations in the Inland Empire

-As a Temecula-based portrait photographer for over 10 years now, I’m very well-acquainted with photoshoot locations in the Inland Empire!
+As a Temecula-based engagement and portrait photographer for over 10 years now, I’m very well-acquainted with photoshoot locations in the Inland Empire!
 Whether you’re looking for a rustic nature setting for your family portraits, or a downtown urban feel for your engagement photos, you’ll find a spot you love in the Inland Empire.

 What is the Inland Empire?